yairemartinez/active-directory-labs/labs/phase2_policies.md

 This lab demonstrated how domain-wide policies significantly improve security posture by reducing weak passwords and brute-force attempts.
 It also reinforced the importance of validating security controls from an end-user perspective.

+**Final Thoughts for Phase 2**
+Phase 2 demonstrated how Active Directory and Group Policy centralize user access, reduce manual configuration, and enforce consistent security controls.
+Documenting these labs clarified how role-based access and standardized policies scale effectively in real IT environments.